 Bring some cash and head over to Alcaiceria bazaar for some shopping spree.
 There are stalls where you can buy souvenirs, clothes, bags, silks, spices, and other precious goodies.

 Valencia is another city that the kids will love.
 A visit to Oceanographic is a good way to spend the trip in the city.
 It is a must-visit place for the family, since it is the largest aquarium in Europe.
 The Oceanographic is composed of different structures housing examples of the most important ecosystems from each of the planet’s seas and oceans, and you will meet almost every type of sea creature imaginable.
 Visiting the place will be an unforgettable experience for the whole family.
 Another attraction that Valencia brags about is the Bioparc.
 It is a highly recommended place to visit where the family can see crocodiles, tigers, and gorillas.
 It gives visitors the most authentic African experience while in Spain.
+You have to agree that Valencia is a popular city in Spain and one of the best cities to visit in Spain.

 Best Time to Visit Valencia